Why Kant's Philosophy is Still Relevant Amid Today's Wars | LatestLY

 Many events in Germany will commemorate Kant and his legacy in 2024, to mark 300 years since his birth.
 The Bundeskunsthalle in Bonn, for example, has been hosting a Kant exhibition named "Unresolved Issues."

-A major academic conference will be held in Berlin in June, followed by an International Kant Congress in Bonn in the fall, which was originally planned for Kaliningrad but cannot take place there due to the Russian war of aggression against Ukraine.
+A major academic conference will be held in Berlin in June, followed by an International Kant Congress in Bonn later in the year, which was originally planned for Kaliningrad but cannot take place there due to Russia's war on Ukraine.

 Kant's grave adorns the back wall of Königsberg Cathedral.
-As one of the few historical buildings, the Gothic church survived the bombings of World War II and the subsequent wave of demolitions in the Soviet state.
+The Gothic church was one of the few historical buildings to the bombings of World War II and a subsequent wave of demolitions in the Soviet Union.

 Indeed, Kant's impact on German legal history has been profound, but the rise of nationalism prevented his work from being the dominant force in German political thought until after World War II.